dgraph-io/dgraph/wiki/content/mutations/index.md

 ### Bulk Update Example

 Let's say we want to update all the users of `company1` to increase their age.
-This can be achieved in just one query using the upsert block:

 ```sh
 curl -H "Content-Type: application/rdf" -X POST localhost:8080/mutate?commitNow=true -d  $'